xp-forge/lambda/README.md

 The two parameters passed are *$event* (a value [depending on where the lambda was invoked from](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html)) and *$context* (a Context instance, see [below](https://github.com/xp-forge/lambda#context)).

+### Initialization

-If you need to run any initialization code, you can do before returning the lambda from *target()*.
-This code is only run once during the initialization phase.
-It has access to the lambda's environment via *$this->environment* (an Environment instance, see [below](https://github.com/xp-forge/lambda#environment)):
+If you need to run any initialization code, you can do so before returning the lambda from *target()*.
+This code is only run once during the [init phase](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle):

 ```php
 use com\amazon\aws\lambda\Handler;